Activating or deactivating an MFA policy

 statusparameter in theyandex_organizationmanager_mfa_enforcementresource:resource "yandex_organizationmanager_mfa_enforcement" "example_mfa_policy" { name = "<policy_name>" organization_id = "<organization_ID>" acr_id = "<authentication_factor_type>" ttl = "<lifetime>" status = "MFA_ENFORCEMENT_STATUS_ACTIVE" apply_at = "<activation_time>" enroll_window = "<creation_deadline>" description = "<policy_description>" }Where

 statusis the policy status:MFA_ENFORCEMENT_STATUS_ACTIVEto activate the policy.
-This is an optional parameter.For more information about
+This is an optional setting.For more information about the

 yandex_organizationmanager_mfa_enforcementproperties, see this provider guide. -